 What if I just want tickets to the Vatican?

 Of course, there is also the option of buying tickets to the Vatican without any kind of guided tour.
-It is true that this will allow you to know the whole area at your own pace without having to be attentive to the explanations of a guide, but on the other hand, you will miss the charm of knowing in detail the explanation of all the art, the way of life and the curiosities that hides the Vatican.
+It is true that this will allow you to see the whole area at your own pace without having to be attentive to the explanations of a guide, but on the other hand, you will miss the charm of knowing in detail the explanation of all the art, the way of life and the curiosities that hides the Vatican.
 The price of tickets to the Vatican without guided tour, however, will be lower and you can benefit from discounts on Vatican tickets if you meet certain age or profession requirements.

 Other guided tours in Rome